jeffadubois/hangman/README.md

-# hangman
 # Hangman game
 ## Project Overview
+* Play hangman via a command line prompt - enter letters to guess a word
-*Play hangman - guess a letter - you have 10 chances before to guess the word.
+* You have 10 chances to guess the word.